danrpts/dlist/README.md

 List([element...])
 ---
 List depends on the `ddict` dictionary object.
-The inherited Dictionary methods are used to manage List state: `seed, cursor`.
+The inherited dictionary methods are used to manage List state: `seed, cursor`.
 Seed is a dummy node that maintains references to the head and tail nodes, receptively.
 Cursor points to the current node.
 The `List` constructor can accept an optional array or variable-arity of elements to build itself initially.
 On top of the inherited methods from Dictionary, the List also exposes the following API for state access and manipulation:

 ### move(index)
   `Move` the cursor to the specified `index`.
 Returns `this`.
 Note: Internally the List does not store indices for individual nodes or for the cursor, rather indices exist implicitly.